samialdury/envey/README.md

 ### Custom environment variables

 By default, `createConfig` reads environment variables from `process.env`.
-However, you can provide a custom environment object as the fourth parameter.
+However, you can provide a custom environment object as the third parameter.
 This is particularly useful for:

 - **Non-Node.js environments** (Cloudflare Workers, browsers, React Native)
 - **Testing** with mock environment variables